fkadir/BitcoinExplorer/README.md

 **Project**

 The aim of this project was to develop a working Bitcoin blockchain viewer application.
 This is similar to existing viewers such as the Blockchain Explorer, although the scope and complexity is much smaller.
-The application displays blocks as they are mined by the Bitcoin system.
+The application displays blocks as they are mined by the Bitcoin system one at a time.
 For each block, it displays:

 • The date and time that the block was added to the blockchain, formatted in a human readable form